CagayakeGirls/FoxifiedClassTweaker/README.md

 }

 dependencies {
-    include "team.cagayakegirls.foxified:foxified-class-tweaker-processor:<version>"
+    include "team.cagayakegirls.foxified:foxified-classtweaker-processor:<version>"
 }
 ```

-Currently, only FancyModLoader 10.x is supported (only working with official mappings).
+Currently, FancyModLoader 10 and above version is supported (FML 10 env only working with official mappings).

 Please note that you must have ClassTweaker/AccessWidener (theoretically compatible with AW) files in the corresponding directory.